nh-777/chaostoolkit-tutorials/01-chaostoolkit-getting-started/simple-experiment/execute-experiment.md

 `python3 service.py`{{execute}}

-One the service is running, navigate back to the original terminal window and run the following command to execute your Chaos Toolkit experiment:
+Once the service is running, navigate back to the original terminal window and run the following command to execute your Chaos Toolkit experiment:

 `chaos run experiment.json`{{execute}}